spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 .. note::
     Docker Desktop for Linux is not recommended if you intend to use the GUI.
-    Instead install the `Docker Server Engine <https://docs.docker.com/engine/install/#server>`__, which is separate to the Docker Desktop Engine.
+    Instead install the `Docker Server Engine <https://docs.docker.com/engine/install/#server>`__, which is separate from the Docker Desktop Engine.
     For example on Ubuntu/Debian, follow the instructions for installing Docker from the `apt repository <https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository>`__.

 By default, Docker commands require the use of ``sudo`` for additional permissions.
-If you want to run Docker commands without needing to add ``sudo``, please follow `these instructions <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`__ to create a Unix group called ``docker``, then add users your user account to it.
+If you want to run Docker commands without needing to add ``sudo``, please follow `these instructions <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`__ to create a Unix group called ``docker``, then add your user account to it.

 Then, follow the example below to create an OS-specific SCT installation (in this case, for Ubuntu 22.04).